This is the multi-page printable view of this section. Click here to print.

 2. Search for and select a project to review.

-3. Under Packages, you will see a list of all packages maintained as part of your project and any findings associated with them
+3. Under Packages, you can see a list of all packages maintained as part of your project and any findings associated with them.

-5. In the list view of dependencies you are presented with scores for Quality, Activity, Security and Popularity click on any of these scores to be presented with the scorecard for the dependency.
+5. In the list view of dependencies you are presented with scores for Quality, Activity, Security, and Popularity.
+Click on any of these scores to view the scorecard of the dependency.

 1 - Findings